Factory-Crucible/chatbot-ui-documentation/droid_documentation/README.md

 └── utils
 ```

+- **__tests__**: Contains test files for the application's utility functions.
+- **components**: Houses various parts of the project, including the Sidebar, Settings, Buttons, Chatbar, Chat, Markdown, Folder, Spinner, Promptbar, Search, and Mobile components.
+- **droid_documentation**: Contains detailed documentation for the project.
+- **hooks**: Defines custom React hooks.
+- **k8s**: Contains Kubernetes configurations.
+- **pages**: Contains key files for the application and an 'api' subdirectory for handling API requests.
+- **public**: Contains branding files and a 'screenshots' subdirectory.
+- **services**: Contains services for error handling and API calls.
+- **styles**: Contains global styles for the project.
+- **types**: Defines various interfaces, types, and constants.
+- **utils**: Contains utility files and subdirectories for different aspects of the project.

 ## Main Flows

 ### Overview Of Flows

-The main flows in the codebase revolve around the interaction between the user and the chatbot.
-The user can initiate a conversation with the chatbot, manage prompts and folders, and adjust settings.
-The chatbot generates responses based on the user's input and the selected AI model.
-The chatbot also interacts with the OpenAI and Google APIs to generate responses and search results.
+The main flows in the codebase revolve around the interaction between the user interface and the backend services.
+The user interacts with the chatbot UI, which sends requests to the backend services.
+The services process the requests and return responses, which are then displayed on the UI.
+This flow is common to many user stories in the repo.

-For a more in-depth understanding of the flows, refer to the following documentation files:

-- [Chat Component](./components/Chat.md): Handles the chat functionality, including generating responses and managing chat messages.
-- [Chatbar Component](./components/Chatbar.md): Manages the chat bar, including initiating new conversations and managing prompts and folders.
-- [API Pages](./pages.md): Handles API requests and responses, interacting with the OpenAI and Google APIs.

 ### System Connections

-The Chatbot UI project interacts with external systems, specifically the OpenAI and Google APIs.
-The 'api' subdirectory in the 'pages' directory contains files for handling these API requests and responses.
-The 'models.ts' file constructs URLs and fetches data from the OpenAI API.
-The 'chat.ts' file processes requests, encodes messages, and interacts with an OpenAI service.
-The 'google.ts' file interacts with the Google Custom Search API and the OpenAI API to generate prompts and send responses.
+The chatbot UI interacts with several internal and external services.
+Internally, it communicates with the backend services to process user requests.
+Externally, it interacts with the OpenAI and Google APIs to generate prompts and send responses.
+Understanding these connections is crucial for understanding the codebase.

 ## Testing Principles

-The project follows a testing approach that focuses on unit testing.
-The '__tests__' directory contains test files and a 'utils' subdirectory as a testing suite.
-The 'importExports.test.ts' file validates the import and export operations of the application.
-It ensures that the objects being exported conform to the expected format for each version.
-It also tests a function named 'cleanData', which is designed to update data from older export formats to the latest one.
-The test verifies that the updated data aligns with the expected structure of the current format.

-For more information on testing, refer to the [Testing Documentation](./__tests__.md).
+The codebase follows several testing principles.
+It includes unit tests for individual functions and components, integration tests for testing the interaction between different parts of the system, and end-to-end tests for testing the system as a whole.
+The tests are written using Jest, a JavaScript testing framework.